prolike/prolike.io/_posts/2019-11-27-we-re-jammin.md

 <br>

-This blog is for you, who owns a website - or are about to get one - and who thinks that perhaps, the maintenance and development of it is a bit expensive, or error prune, or overly complex.
+This blog is for you, who owns a website - or are about to get one - and who thinks that perhaps, the maintenance and development of it is a bit expensive, or error prone, or overly complex.
 The thing is, that most likely your website _stack[^stack]_ is a thing of the past.
 You need to stay tuned here and lean the differences between a classical LAMP stack and and contemporary JAM stack.
 This learning might prove valuable to you.
 Enabling you to be strategic about your choices in the future.

 <br>